nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 	Use Case ends

 **Extensions**
 - 1a.
-User makes an error in writing the request (negative ID)
+The issue requested for by the user does not exist
 	- 1a1.
-DevEnable displays an error message with the correct usage.
+DevEnable displays an error message that the issue does not exist.

-	Use Case resumes at Step 1.
+	Use Case ends.

 **Use Case: Pin/Unpin a client**